CrashPlan review

 CrashPlan comes with its own unlimited cloud storage space, which serves as the default launch point for file recovery.
 But, you can also back up files to multiple storage locations at the same time.
 That means you can create one or more physical recovery hard drives as well as keep a catalog of files for recovery in the cloud.

-File versioning, a feature usually associated with backup tools, is another strength for CrashPlan.
-You’re able to keep old versions of files indefinitely, and you have a significant amount of control over how file versions are kept with CrashPlan.
-That’s extremely important when recovering from file corruptions or ransomware, since you may need to go back a few versions to find a clean copy of your damaged files.
+With file versioning, you’re able to keep old versions of files indefinitely: a significant amount of control over your data in the cloud.
+That’s vital when recovering from file corruptions or ransomware, since you may need to go back a few versions to find a clean copy of your damaged files.

 CrashPlan: Client and client setup